 - Do you require high levels of hygiene – e.g. in healthcare environments or food preparation areas?

 Types of floor cleaning equipment suitable for stone floors include:

 Rotary floor cleaning machines

-A rotary floor cleaner for example uses a rotating cleaning brush or pad to clean the floor with the machine being pushed along by the operator.
+Ideal for marble or tiled floors amongst others, a rotary floor cleaner uses a rotating cleaning brush or pad to clean the floor with the machine being pushed along by the operator.
 The advantage of this type of machine is that the brush or pad can be changed to suit the floor surface, from gentle surface cleaning to using a diamond finisher to clean a hard stone like marble and a variety of cleaning levels between.
-For really large floor areas a scrubber dryer which can be ride-on or pedestrian operated, may be chosen.
-Using rotating brushes and a suitable detergent this floor machine is great for commercial applications as it covers a large area efficiently in a comparatively short time.
-One advantage of this type of cleaning machine is that it also dries the floor making it safer and avoids the “wet floor” notices.

-Cleaning a natural stone floor is not completely straight forward with the right method being determined by the type of stone and the level of staining.
+Cleaning a natural stone floor is not completely straight forward and the choice of equipment will be influenced by the floor area, the type of stone and the level of dirt or staining.
 If the method to be used is too abrasive it can damage the stone, but if it is too gentle the cleaning will not be effective.
-Finding the right method can be problematic which is why it is best to get the right advice from cleaning experts.
+There is also a range of floor cleaning detergents and treatments available – we can advise on and supply those too.

-If you need help with your stone floor cleaning problem, call the experts at B & G Cleaning.
+If you need help with your stone floor cleaning problem, call the floor care team at B & G.